giantswarm/envctl/README.md

 # Use the CLI mode without TUI (for scripts or CI environments)
 # This mode will:
 # - Log into the specified cluster(s) via tsh.
-# - Set the kubectl context.
+# - Sets the Kubernetes context.
 # - Start port-forwarding for:
 #   - Prometheus (MC) on localhost:8080
 #   - Grafana (MC) on localhost:3000